By David Weiss

 - A good high school player may not get the attention of college scouts.
 As a result, he’ll miss his chance.

 - A college athlete must balance studies and sports.
-In the minors you can 100% focus on baseball.
+In the minors you can focus exclusively on baseball.

 Question: Do high round picks have an easier time making the big leagues that the lower round picks?